-A Review of C. J. Box’s Open Season by Darren Nguyen
+A Review of C. J. Box’s Open Season

 If you see me in the student lounge, then chances are that either I would be grinding for an upcoming test or quickly finishing a homework assignment.
 However, one thing that most people notice is that whenever I enter the student lounge, I would sit down, grab a CJ Box book and start reading away.
 I would read and read despite the noise or the time constraints.
 For this book review, I will lay out the reasons why I love this mystery series and it all starts with Book 1: Open Season.

 First, let’s talk about Joe Pickett, the main character.
 Not much is said of Joe’s physical characteristics other than he is in his mid-thirties, lean and has blonde hair.
 However, much of his personality and motivations are revealed.
 Joe is not a special guy.
 He cannot shoot accurately with his service weapon (.357 Magnum Revolver [he prefers his shotgun anyways]), hates poachers, and has an intense adherence to his duty as a game warden.
 His parents were broth drunkards and argued frequently.
 Joe had a brother named Victor, who, too, wanted to be a game warden after they both read the same game warden advertisement.
 However, Victor died in a drunken car accident and Joe was left to be a game warden to not only fulfil his dream but his brother’s as well.
 He wanted to be the father his father never was and give a good life to his family.
 Because of Joe’s intense sense of duty, he has gotten into trouble with his superiors.
 One incident that has stuck with Joe is that he arrested Wyoming Governor Budd for fishing without a license.
 It was a miracle that Joe was not fired that day, but since then the locals and other law enforcement never let Joe forget.